OpenSourceBrain/OSB_Documentation/contents/Help/Background_Information/02_Introduction_to_Computational_Neuroscience.md

 ### Computational Neuroscience

-This document prepared to enable newcomers to get into computational neuroscience.
+This document is intended to help newcomers to get into computational neuroscience.
 Note that this is a living document and it will regularly be updated.
 [Offers of help](https://github.com/OpenSourceBrain/Contribute/issues/3) to complete this are very welcome!